AmpersandJS/ampersand-array-input-view/README.md

     // give it one, it will create one.
     el: document.getElementByID('field'),
     // whether or not this field is required
-    required: true, // true by default
+    numberRequired: 0, // number of answers needed
     // class to set on input when input is valid
     validClass: 'input-valid', // <- that's the default
     // type value to use for the input tag's type value